On the Finsler variational nature of autoparallels in metric-affine geometry: Particular case: alphabeta -metrizability

 \end{lemma} \begin{proof} Fix an arbitrary local chart on $M$.
-By the first remark, there exists at least one value $\mu \in \{0,1,2,3\}$ such that the $\mu$-th equation \eqref{eq:Phi_polyn} can be rewritten as
+By the first remark, there exists at least one index $\mu = \mu_0 \in \{0,1,2,3\}$ such that the $\mu_0$-th equation \eqref{eq:Phi_polyn} can be rewritten as

-The left hand side of the above $\mu$-th equation is a function of $s=\frac{B^2}{A}$ only.
-On the other hand, the right hand side is a ratio of two homogeneous fourth degree polynomials in the vector coordinates $\dot x^{\mu}$; such a ratio can be equal to a function of $s$ only if both the numerator and denominator are linear combinations -- with coefficients depending solely on the coordinates of the point $x$ -- of $A^2,AB^2,B^4$.
-Since $A$ and $B$ share no common factors, the structure of equation \eqref{eq_rho} forces the numerator to be a linear combination of $A^2$ and $AB^2$ and the denominator to be a linear combination of $AB^2$ and $B^4$.\\ Furthermore, any separate $x$-dependence (not encoded in $s$) must be simplified in the right hand side; that is, it can only appear through a common overall factor $\rho_{\mu}=\rho_{\mu}(x)$ in both the numerator and the denominator.
+The left-hand side of the above $\mu_0$-th equation is a function of $s=\frac{B^2}{A}$ only.
+On the other hand, the right-hand side is a ratio of two homogeneous fourth degree polynomials in the vector coordinates $\dot x^{\mu}$; such a ratio can be equal to a function of $s$ only if both the numerator and denominator are linear combinations -- with coefficients depending solely on the coordinates of the point $x$ -- of $A^2,AB^2,B^4$.
+Since $A$ and $B$ share no common factors, the structure of equation \eqref{eq_rho} forces the numerator to be a linear combination of $A^2$ and $AB^2$ and the denominator to be a linear combination of $AB^2$ and $B^4$.\\ Furthermore, any separate $x$-dependence (not encoded in $s$) must be simplified in the right-hand side; that is, it can only appear through a common overall factor $\rho_{\mu_0}=\rho_{\mu_0}(x)$ in both the numerator and the denominator.
 Hence, there exist constants $m,l,n,q$ such that

 and consequently: